-If dissatisfied with the Charter School's decision, the complainant may appeal in writing to the CDE within fifteen (15) days of receiving the Charter School's decision.
-When appealing to the CDE, the complainant must specify the basis for the appeal of the decision and whether the facts are incorrect and/or the law has been misapplied.
-The appeal shall be accompanied by a copy of the locally filed complaint and a copy of the Charter School's decision.
+If dissatisfied with the Charter School's Investigation Report for a UCP complaint, the complainant may appeal in writing to the CDE within thirty (30) days of the Charter School's Investigation Report.
+When appealing to the CDE, the complainant must specify the basis for the appeal of the Investigation Report and whether the facts are incorrect and/or the law has been misapplied.
+The appeal shall be accompanied by a copy of the locally filed complaint and a copy of the Charter School's Investigation Report.